Zebedee Nungak: Awards and accolades

-In 2017, Nungak received the National Order of Quebec by Premier of Quebec Philippe Couillard during the 2017 Canadian honours in recognition to his contributions to Quebec's society.
+In 2017, Nungak received the National Order of Quebec by Premier of Quebec, Philippe Couillard, during the 2017 Canadian honours in recognition to his contributions to Quebec's society.
 He was awarded the Knight insignia.

-In 2021, Nungak was one of five recipients of the First Peoples' Medal by the Lieutenant Governor of Quebec J. Michel Doyon to honour their contributions in their communities and abroad.
+In 2021, Nungak was one of five recipients of the First Peoples' Medal by the Lieutenant Governor of Quebec, J. Michel Doyon, to honour their contributions in their communities and abroad.

 Personal life

 Nungak lives in the community of Kangirsuk with his wife and seven children.
 He currently works as a cultural commentator, and for the Avataq Cultural Institute for issues of language preservation.
-Nungak can play the accordion.
+Nungak plays the accordion.